eeknay/eeknay.github.io/README.md

 README
 ---------------

-This repo contains my blog.
+This repo contains my blog hosted at eeknay.net